Graduate Nursing Admission Requirements

 - Resume — Upload an electronic copy of your current resume or curriculum vitae (CV) to your online application.

 - Personal Statement — Submit an essay (minimum 300 words) that communicates your personal and professional goals in nursing, how earning a graduate education will help you achieve those goals and why you have chosen North Park University to pursue your graduate education.

-- Recommendations – Request two (2) recommendations from nursing supervisors using the same online system.
-Enter their names and email addresses of two (2) individuals in a health professional role who can evaluate your performance as a professional RN – at least one recommendation needs to be from a current nursing supervisor, and they will receive a system-generated e-mail with the recommendation request.
+- Recommendations – As part of the application process, you will request recommendations through the same online application system.
+You will enter the names and email addresses of two (2) individuals in a health professional role who can evaluate your performance as a professional RN – at least one recommendation needs to be from a current nursing supervisor, and they will receive a system-generated e-mail with the recommendation request.
 Recommendations must come from individuals who have current knowledge (last 5 years) of your skills and abilities as an RN.
 Recommendations are not accepted from family members and/or friends.

 Additional Requirements and Admission Criteria